 The researchers mapped the Lemon Frost trait to a region that contained a single gene, SPINT1.
 This gene had already been linked to cancer in humans and other animals.
 Without a functioning SPINT1 gene, both mice and zebrafish, for example, develop tumors.
 Scientists have also implicated the gene in human skin cutaneous melanoma.

 Given the gene’s role in cancer, it’s a clear candidate for what’s causing tumors in Lemon Frost geckos, Kruglyak says.
-It’s possible that errors within the gene ramp up production of white skin cells and the light-reflecting crystals within them, giving the geckos their characteristic bright coloring — and their tumors.
+It’s possible that errors within the gene ramp up the production of white skin cells and the light-reflecting crystals within them, giving the geckos their characteristic bright coloring — and their tumors.

 Next, Guo wants to pursue the genetic basis of even more lizard colors, including two varieties called Blizzard and Patternless, which lack all colors and patterns.
 He and Kruglyak don’t know if the work will uncover other findings potentially relevant to human health.
 That’s the thing with curiosity-driven research, Kruglyak says.
 Studying unusual phenomena out of pure curiosity can take scientists in surprising directions, and end up revealing new insights into important molecular pathways.

-Besides, he adds, “how can you not love a story that starts with an animal named Mr. Frosty?”
+Besides, he adds, “How can you not love a story that starts with an animal named Mr. Frosty?”